-About Associations 34 Adding, Editing, and Deleting Categories and Elements 35 Adding Categories and Elements with CSV File Import 37
+About Associations 32 Adding, Editing, and Deleting Categories and Elements 33 Adding Categories and Elements with CSV File Import ridding categories and Elements with est the import

 About Associations

 You can set up Associations to help organize the equipment that CC-SG manages.
 Each Association includes a Category, which is the top-level organizational group, and its related Elements, which are subsets of a Category.
 For example, you may have Raritan devices that manage target servers in data centers in America, Asia Pacific, and Europe.
 You could set up an Association that organizes this equipment by location.
 Then, you can customize the CC-SG to display your Raritan devices and nodes according to your chosen Category-Location, and its associated Elements - America, Asia Pacific, and Europe, in the CC-SG interface.
 You can customize the CC-SG to organize and display your servers however you like.